davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 distances, neighbors = index.search(xq, k)
 ```

-The code above retrieves the correct result for the 1st nearest neighbor in 95% of the cases (better accuracy can be obtained setting higher values of `nprobe`).
+The code above retrieves the correct result for the 1st nearest neighbor in 95% of the cases (better accuracy can be obtained by setting higher values of `nprobe`).
 Memory consumption can be kept at bay: the search succeeds within a Docker container with RAM capped at 2GB, as shown by running the code with `mprof run`:

 ![faiss-run](/images/2021-01-02-faiss-run.png "RAM usage over time for 1k searches on 1M GIST vectors with faiss running in a container whose RAM was capped at 2GB maximum.")